coolchip/luxtronik2/README.md

 How to use
 ----------
 Connect your unit via lan and configure the ip parameters at your unit.
 The port number of your unit is 8888 by default.
-Clone this code via git.
-You will get a package named luxtronik.js.
+Clone this code via git or simply via npm.
+You will get a package named luxtronik.
 You can require this at your code to read and write to your heat pump.

 Install
 -------